seanmcbroom/jellyfin-discord-webhooks/README.md

 For each of the templates these are the Notifications Types they support.

 - playback-start = Playback Start
-- playback-ended = Playback Stop
+- playback-stop = Playback Stop
 - item-added = Item Added

 ## Help